ViolaFerretti/Thermoelectric_Materials/README.md

 # 2. Setup
 ## 2.1 Using Anaconda
+In the Anaconda Prompt, do the following steps.
 ### (a) Clone the repository
+Write:
 ```
 git clone https://github.com/ViolaFerretti/Thermoelectric_Materials.git

 ```
 ### (b) Install packages
-In the Anaconda Prompt, install the necessary packages in python3:
+Install the necessary packages in python3:
 - to manage calculations:
 ```
 conda install numpy